Real Estate Activites

 Campus Business Services offices and/or campus Development offices are the primary contacts for donations of property.
 Due diligence must be done by the campus to avoid acceptance of undesirable properties or offers that impose obligations that are not in the best interests of the university.
 See Business Policy Manual 409, Real Estate Acceptance of Gifts.

 The General Counsel's office must be consulted regarding the legal structure of any agreement for the gift of property.
-UM Business Services serves as a facilitator in communications among Development, General Counsel, and RECs as gift plans are formulated.
+UM Real Estate and Business Services serves as a facilitator in communications among Development, General Counsel, and RECs as gift plans are formulated.

 Maintenance of Official University Real Estate Records